-Imran Khan: Fist rally by former Pakistan PM since being shot at
+Imran Khan: First rally by former Pakistan PM since being shot at

 - Published

-Supporters of Pakistan's ousted Prime Minister Imran Khan have gathered for a rally - his first public appearance since being shot at and injured.
+Pakistan's ousted Prime Minister Imran Khan is attending a rally in Rawalpindi - his first public appearance since being shot at and injured.

-Thousands of people are expected in Rawalpindi, where Mr Khan is set to repeat his calls for an early election.
+Large crowds have gathered to listen to his address, in which he is expected to repeat calls for an early election.

-Authorities have laid down roadblocks and urged him to call off Saturday's rally, citing the risk of violence.
+Authorities have put up roadblocks and had urged Mr Khan to call off the rally, citing the risk of violence.

-One person was killed and several others injured during the attack three weeks ago as Mr Khan led a March.
+One person was killed and several others injured during the attack three weeks ago.

 It happened as Mr Khan led a march, which was meant to end in the capital, Islamabad.